Information about who made SRAVI and how it works

 SRAVI was made by through a partnership between Liopa and Lancashire Teaching Hospital Trust.

 SRAVI is being trialed in a pilot study with patients who have tracheostomies with the Lancashire Teaching Hospitals NHS Trust.

 The project is led by Consultant in Critical Care and Anaesthesia, Dr Shondipon Laha.

 How does SRAVI work?

 SRAVI works by recording a video of your lip movements using a mobile phone or tablet.
 The video is sent to our secure servers on Amazon Web Services (AWS).

-Your data is encrypted at rest and during transit - this means that only the data cannot be viewed by any third parties.
+Your data is encrypted at rest and during transit - this means that the data cannot be viewed by any third parties.